alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 postgres=>
 ```

+You should also get the read endpoint in /secrets/ReadEndpoint.

 ## How it works
 You don't need to know this to use it, this information is for cluster operators.
 GSP Service Operator consists of a container that runs essentially a daemon, and a kubeyaml config that sets up the container, provides a bunch of custom resource definitions (e.g., there is a definition in there for SQS Queues), etc. - it also gives the container access to interact with the cluster.